Search

 Preheat the oven to 350-degrees.
 Combine the unsweetened chocolate with the butter in a saucepan.
 Warm over medium-low heat, stirring occasionally until both are almost melted.
 Remove from the heat and stir until the chocolate and butter are completely melted.

-In a large bowl, beat the eggs on medium speed until they are light, frothy and lemon in color.
+In a large bowl, beat the eggs on medium speed until they are light, frothy and pale yellow in color.
 Add the sugar, about ¼ cup at a time, beating well on medium speed after each addition.

-Pour into a 11” x 8” baking dish and bake in a 350-degree oven for about 20 to 22 minutes, or until a toothpick inserted in the center comes out almost clean.
+Pour into an 8″ x 11” baking dish and bake in a 350-degree oven for about 20 to 22 minutes, or until a toothpick inserted in the center comes out almost clean.
 A few crumbs clinging to the toothpick are fine.
 Don’t over bake or the brownies will be dry.

 Makes about 24 brownies.